-But before you jump in and start making a bunch of changes and maybe hiring a website design team, take a step back and make sure to determine you actually have a bad website.
+Before you jump in and start making a bunch of changes and maybe hiring a website design team, take a step back and make sure to determine which areas of your website are lacking.
 That's where this article comes in.
-We've outlined 9 signs of a bad website so you can diagnose your own company site.
+We've outlined 9 signs of a bad website to help you pinpoint problem areas on your own company site.

 Key Factors of Website Performance